andrebask/thesis/09 - chapter4.md

-# Implementing First Class Continuations on the JVM
+# Implementing First-Class Continuations on the JVM

 Write your awesome discussion here!